Table of Contents

 Making the formwork and the steel cage

-Formwork is the structure of boards which make up a form for holding wet concrete in shape until such time as the concrete hardens.
+Formwork is the structure of boards which make up a form for holding wet A mixture of sand, gravel, water and cement which hardens to a stone like condition when dry. in shape until such time as the concrete hardens.

 A formwork Rough grade timber. was made out of 18mm (3/4″) A piece of wood made of three or more layers of wood veneer laminated together with glue..
 The inside measurement was 350mm (14″) square and the length was 1800mm (6ft).

 The plywood panels were screwed together with 50mm (2″) screws every 150mm (6″) along the edges and further held together with 75×50 (2×3) cleats surrounding the formwork box in four places.